MugunthKumar/SwiftLogger/README.md

 ---
 ###Attribution free licensing
-In case you need attribution free licensing for SwiftLogger, you can buy one from [my license store](http://blog.mugunthkumar.com/license-store/).
+In case you need attribution free licensing for SwiftLogger, you can buy one from [my license store](http://blog.mugunthkumar.com/license-store/) or email me @ mugunth.kumar@gmail.com